ryanwarrick/zaphod_ansible/README.md

 | geerlingguy.git           | Role       | Galaxy | 3.0.0        |
 | ansible-role-nginx-config | Role       | GitHub | 0.4.0 (main) |

-Note: YMMV, I haven't explored or tested with other versions of these dependencies (for all except ansible-role-nginx-config, which does currently specifically require the built from source version avaiable via GitHub).
+Note: YMMV, I haven't explored or tested with other versions of these dependencies (for all except ansible-role-nginx-config, which does currently specifically require the built from source version available via GitHub).

 ### Installing Ansible Dependencies
 From the project root directory AND with the aforementioned control node's virtual environment activated, execute the following commands to install the required dependencies: